-- 28. As with any decision on the character of an item of expense, all the surrounding circumstances must be considered.
-A range of matters may be relevant to determining if repairs involve initial repairs, including, but not limited to: - the state of repair or disrepair of the asset at the time the taxpayer acquired it; - whether the asset was in a fit state for use as intended in the taxpayer's business or income-earning activities; - the price of the asset or its value at acquisition and whether this was, or can be assumed on a reasonable basis to have been, affected by the state of repair or disrepair of the asset; - the previous use of the asset in comparison with the taxpayer's intended use; - the nature and extent of the repair work carried out; - the timing of the work; and - whether the taxpayer has made any use of the asset before or during the period between acquisition and when the relevant work is completed (which may be relevant to any questions over whether the repairs arose from that use or in respect of apportionment). - 29.
-Of these matters, the price or value of the asset at the time of acquisition is often referred to in the context of initial repairs.
+- 33. As with any decision on the character of an item of expense, all the surrounding circumstances must be considered.
+As mentioned, determining whether essential initial repairs arise is an example of where the general principles for distinguishing capital from revenue expenditure apply and those principles are the most relevant guides.
+However, in the particular facts of a recently acquired asset, a range of other matters may be relevant to determining if repairs involve essential initial repairs, including, but not limited to: - the amount of time that has elapsed between acquiring the capital asset and undertaking the repairs; - the state of repair or disrepair of the asset at the time the taxpayer acquired it; - whether the asset was in a fit state for use as intended in the taxpayer's business or income-earning activities; - the price of the asset or its value at acquisition and whether this was, or can be assumed on a reasonable basis to have been, affected by the state of repair or disrepair of the asset; - the previous use of the asset in comparison with the taxpayer's intended use; - the nature and extent of the repair work carried out; and - whether the taxpayer has made any use of the asset before or during the period between acquisition and when the relevant work is completed (which may be relevant to any questions over whether the repairs arose from that use or in respect of apportionment). - 34.
+Of these matters, the price or value of the asset at the time of acquisition is often referred to in the context of essential initial repairs.
 The purchase price of any secondhand asset will usually be reflective of a number of factors, and this may include its state of disrepair.
-The purchase price may then be relevant in the context of initial repairs to the extent that it is indicative of the state of the asset at the time.
+The purchase price may then be relevant in the context of essential initial repairs to the extent that it is indicative of the state of the asset at the time.
 This may, in turn, be indicative of whether or not the repairs in question were "due" in the sense described above at the time of the asset's acquisition.

-Initial repairs as distinct from "deferred repairs"
+Essential Initial repairs as distinct from "deferred repairs"

-- 30. Finally, it is of note that this QWBA is about initial repairs.
-At times initial repairs have been called "dilapidation" repairs because the previous owner may have deferred needed repair work on the asset, with the result that the new owner acquired it in a dilapidated state. - 31.
-The situation where initial repairs arise is distinct from the situation where the repairs have arisen during the taxpayer's ownership and use of the asset but they have deferred the work and accumulated it with other work and subsequently undertaken the repairs as part of a larger project (ie, "deferred" repairs).
+35. Finally, it is of note that this QWBA is about essential initial repairs.
+At times, essential initial repairs have been called "dilapidation repairs" because the previous owner may have deferred repair work on the asset, with the result that the new owner acquired it in a dilapidated state.

+36. However, the situation where essential initial repairs arise is distinct from the situation where the asset may have become dilapidated because repairs that have arisen during the taxpayer's ownership and use of the asset have been deferred and accumulated with other work and subsequently undertaken as part of a larger project (ie, "deferred repairs").
 The revenue character of a repair is not usually lost because a taxpayer has deferred the work to a more convenient time.
-However, deferred repairs in this sense should not be confused or conflated with the initial repairs that are the subject of this QWBA.
+However, deferred repairs in this sense should not be confused or conflated with the essential initial repairs that are the subject of this QWBA.